-Carbon conversion factors can then be applied along with further manipulation required to combine the results from these three data streams whilst minimising the risk of double-counting or under-counting.
 There are some notable limitations to how our air and rail emissions figures are calculated.
-Currently, three different sources of data must be manipulated independently as none will capture all flights to a high degree of confidence or accuracy.
+Currently, three different sources of data must be manipulated independently as none will capture all flights to a high degree of confidence or accuracy alone.
 None of the raw data is collected for the purpose of carbon reporting and so flights are recorded in a wide variety of ways and formats, even within one data set.
-Bespoke coding script has been developed inhouse to attempt to extract meaningful spend data attributable to flights or rail from the expenses sourced data set.
+Bespoke coding script has been developed in-house to attempt to extract meaningful spend data attributable to flights or rail from the expenses sourced data set.
+This relies on users inputting accurate descriptions and expensing the booking to the correct code, which is an inherent limitation.
+Compound expenses, for example, where a description reads "Conference expenses: flights, accommodation, taxi" will be excluded.

 For two of the worked datasets, flight data needs converting from spend to carbon emissions.
-This is done using a conversion factor derived from the third dataset, which has an output of distance travelled.
+This is done using a conversion factor derived from the Key Travel dataset, which has an output of distance travelled.
 By doing this, we must assume that travel recorded by the preferred travel supplier is representative of the other two data sets.
 Assumptions include: value-for-money of the flights purchased; the average class travelled and proportion of short-haul to long-haul flights.